helium/HIP/0124-securing-iot-governance-through-staking-rewards.md

 Once decentralized Oracles are implemented and pay IOT rewards to the veIOT holders who delegate to them, the cost of locking IOT will be offset by these delegation rewards, mitigating the current disincentive for participating in HIP votes.

-Until then, we propose to reduce the opportunity cost of acquiring veIOT voting power by paying rewards to locked IOT positions.
+Until then, we propose to reduce the opportunity cost of acquiring veIOT voting power by paying rewards to locked IOT positions where the user has voted in the last 2 of 4 votes.
+Vote proxying will count towards this and IoT Working group elections will count.
 This will encourage more individuals to participate in IOT governance using (larger) locked IOT positions, thereby strengthening the network's resilience against potential governance attacks during periods of low participation.

+We also wish to add a ABSTAIN option to all votes to allow users to show they dont wish to vote yes or no, and allow their vote to count towards the required 2 of 4 votes needed to receive rewards.

 ## Stakeholders